nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Tutorial

-Welcome to the LongTimeNoSee Tutorial!
+Welcome to the LTNS Tutorial!
 Here we will guide you through your journey of learning how to use your App!

-LongTimeNoSee works by giving your App commands through the keyboard.
+LTNS works by giving your App commands through the keyboard.
 Let us first start by learning what's what.

 Before we begin, be sure to follow the [Quick Start](#quick-start) section above to install and run the Application.

-The diagram below shows an example of how the Application will look like:
+The diagram below shows an example of how the Application looks like:
 ![UiTutorial](./images/UiTutorial.png)
 A description of the different parts of the Application is given below:
 1. **Client Index Number**: This represents the index number of a client, in commands that require `INDEX_NUMBER`, this will be the number to use